spjewkes/python_cheat_sheet/README.md

 colors = ['blue', 'red', 'green'] names = ['alice', 'bob', 'eve'] for name, color in izip(names, colors):
-    print name, color
+    print(name, color)
 ```

 Note that ```zip``` does the same thing but will generate the entire structure in memory beforehand.
-The benefit of things like ```izip``` is that they may end up reusing the same allocations so there could be performance savings too.
+The benefit of ```izip``` is that it may end up reusing the same allocations so there could be performance savings too.

 Use ```sorted``` to reorder a list.
 Try not to use custom comparison functions for sorting as this function may get called _n Log n_  times.
 Use ```sorted```'s ```key``` functions instead.
 This will be called just once per item.
 Note that comparison functions are no longer in Python 3.